FDA Approves Subcutaneous Ocrevus for Multiple Sclerosis

 Ocrevus Zunovo can be administrated by providers twice a year with a 10-minute subcutaneous injection.
 Ocrevus Zunovo will be available in a few weeks and be priced at parity with Ocrevus IV.

 The FDA has approved a subcutaneous form of Genentech’s Ocrevus to treat patients with relapsing multiple sclerosis (RMS) and primary progressive multiple sclerosis (PPMS).
-Ocrevus Zunovo (ocrelizumab and hyaluronidase-ocsq) approved as a twice-a-year, approximately 10-minute subcutaneous injection to be administered by a healthcare practitioner.
+Ocrevus Zunovo (ocrelizumab and hyaluronidase-ocsq) was approved as a twice-a-year, approximately 10-minute subcutaneous injection to be administered by a healthcare practitioner.

 Ocrevus Zunovo will be available in a few weeks and be priced at parity with the Ocrevus IV.